 Inductive sensors, which have a fixed detector circuit attached to the bell frame, and a wire coil fitted to the wheel shroud, have also been used.
 In principle the absence of moving parts should make these a very reliable option.
 However, a key component of the original design is no longer available, and parts for an alternative design are described as difficult to obtain.

 Aidan Hedley has produced a sensor design using a Honeywell magneto-resistive sensor, activated by a small, powerful rare earth magnet mounted on the wheel shroud.
-The standard magneto-resistive sensor used by the Type 2 Liverpool Ringing Simulator is derived from this design.
+Alan Griffin and Derek Livsey produced a similar design using an Allegro Microsystems Hall Effect device.
+The standard magnetic sensor used by the Type 2 Liverpool Ringing Simulator is derived from these designs.

 A wireless, accelerometer-based sensor has been developed and prototyped as the Belfree simulator.
 This sensor is mounted on the wheel of the bell and communicates with the Simulator PC via a radio link.
 At the time of writing these not currently available.